mjlaufer/flashy-vscode/README.md

 # Flashy

-> _Starting now, things are going to get real flashy!_ - Tengen Uzui

-Flashy is a dark theme for VS Code.

-This is a port of [mjlaufer/flashy.nvim](https://www.github.com/mjlaufer/flashy.nvim).
+This is a port of [mjlaufer/flashy.nvim](https://www.github.com/mjlaufer/flashy.nvim) for VS Code.

 ## Installation